jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 Whether you choose Entra ID, Okta, or Ping Identity as your identity provider, the configuration steps are straightforward, and the benefits are immediate.
 By following the guidelines in this post, you'll be well on your way to a more secure and efficient HPE GreenLake environment.

 I hope you find this guide useful.

-Should you have any questions or feedback, please feel free to [reach out](mailto:lio@hpe.com).
+Drop a comment below or ping me at [lio@hpe.com](mailto:lio@hpe.com) with your setup wins!

 ## Additional Resources